 Short QT syndrome (SQTS) is a congenital, inherited, primary electric disorder of the heart characterized by abnormally short QT intervals on the surface ECG (<360 ms) and an increased proclivity to develop atrial and/or ventricular tachyarrhythmias (Gussak 2005).
-SQTS is a genetically heterogeneous disease caused by P/LP variants in five different genes (KCNH2, KCNQ1, KCNJ2, CACNA1C, and CACNB2B).
-All follow autosomal dominant inheritance; KCNH2 P/LP variants are by far the most common cause in affected individuals (Patel 2010).
-However, P/LP variant frequency and penetrance of these genes are uncertain.
+SQTS is a genetically heterogeneous disease associated with P/LP variants in eight different genes (KCNH2, KCNQ1, KCNJ2, CACNA1C, CACNA2D1, SCN5A, SLC4A3, and CACNB2B) many of which can also cause other inherited cardiac disease.
+All follow autosomal dominant inheritance; KCNH2 P/LP variants are by far the most common cause in affected individuals (Patel 2010; Campuzano et al. 2018).
+However, P/LP variants are found in less than 25% of affected individuals (Bjerregaard 2018).

 HRS/EHRA guidelines regarding channelopathies and cardiomyopathies state that comprehensive or targeted SQTS genetic testing may be considered for any patient in whom a cardiologist has established a strong clinical index of suspicion for SQTS based on examination of the patient's clinical history, family history, and electrocardiographic phenotype (Class IIb-May be Useful) (HRS/EHRA 2011).
+In addition, pathogenic variant specific genetic testing for at-risk family members is recommended.
+However, penetrance and genotype-phenotype correlations are not well described, making the utility of testing uncertain for risk stratification (Ackerman et al. 2011; Wilde and Amin 2017).